OVERTON BLACK ARROWS

 Choosing a bow

-This section is aimed at new club members who have completed a beginners course.
+This section is aimed at all new archers and especially new archers/members who have recently completed a Beginners Course.

-• Compound: A compound bow limited to 60lb maximum draw weight, can be shot off the fingers (compound barebow) or with a release aid.
-Multi-pin sights are not allowed in competitions, or any laser targeting.
-Any arrows may be used
+Compound: A compound bow limited to 60lb maximum draw weight, can be shot off the fingers (compound barebow no sights) or with a release aid with sights.
+Multi-pin sights are not allowed in competitions, nor are laser targeting/battery powered components.
+Any arrows may be used.

-• Recurve (or Olympic Recurve): A recurve bow, typically but not always with a metal riser, shot off the fingers with a tab.
-May have a sight, pressure button, clicker, stabilisers.
-No magnifiers or other sight aids are allowed in competition.
+Recurve (or Olympic Recurve): A recurve bow, typically but not always with a metal riser, shot off the fingers and usually with a tab.
+Will have a sight, may also have any or all of the following; pressure button, clicker, stabilisers, magnetic/metal/plastic arrow rest, a fibre optic sight pin, or glow pin.
+However, no battery powered components, magnifiers, or other sight aids are allowed in competition.
 Any arrows may be used.

-• Traditional bow: A recurve bow, where the riser must at least be partially made of wood, shot off the fingers with a tab.
-Only a plastic arrow rest is allowed (or can be shot off shelf).
-No sights.
-No clickers.
-No add-on weights allowed.
+Traditional bow: A recurve looking/style bow, where the riser must at least be partially made of wood, shot off the fingers with a tab.
+Only a plastic arrow rest is allowed (or it can be shot off the shelf), no pressure button, sights, clickers, add-on weights, stabilisers, or battery powered accessories are allowed.
 Any arrows may be used.
-String walking is not allowed (but face walking is permitted, but not on the same target being shot).
+String walking is not allowed (but face walking may be permitted, just not on the same target being shot).

-• Flatbow (or American Flatbow): A single piece wooden non-recurve bow (limbs are in simple arc when strung) with flat profile limbs, shot off the fingers with a tab.
-No sights.
-No clickers.
+Flatbow (or American Flatbow): A single piece wooden non-recurve bow (limbs are in simple arc when strung) with flat profile limbs, shot off the fingers with a tab.
+No sights, clickers, or any other accessories are allowed.
 Arrows must be shot off shelf, and must be made of wood (bamboo is not wood!).
-Bows can be manufactured with internal weights, but weights cannot be added.
+Bows can be manufactured with internal weights, but add on (external) weights cannot be added.
 String walking or face walking is not permitted.

-• Asiatic: A short, horse bow style bow.
+Asiatic: A short, horse bow style bow.
 Can be shot off fingers with a tab or more traditionally by using a thumb ring.
 Nothing extra.
 Arrows are typically made of wood for more traditional shooting style events, such as 'Roving', but carbon, or composite arrows are permitted at some events.
-If you want to go full on traditional your string won’t even have any nocks on it.
+If you want to go full on traditional your string will only have one nocking point on it.

 Club Hire Bows

-We have a limited number of hire bows - which are a step up from the wooden beginners bows, for instance - metal risers (handles), higher poundage limbs, and better arrows.
-We do recommend that you buy your own finger tab (e.g. Avalon classic tab).
+We have a number of hire bows - which are a step up from the wooden beginners bows, for instance - metal risers (handles), slightly to notably higher poundage limbs (as and when you're ready to move up in poundage), and better arrows.
+We do recommend that you buy your own finger tab (e.g. Avalon classic tab) and bracer (often called an arm guard).

 Hire bows:

-• Returnable deposit £75 providing all equipment comes back to us
+Security deposit £75 providing all equipment comes back to us this will be returned to you.

-• Hire fee £5 per month, ideally paid by standing order
+Hire fee £5 per month and paid by standing order.

-Rule 1: Get some advice from experienced archers, club coaches, or from a reputable shop.
+Rule 1: Get some advice from club coaches, experienced archers, and or from a reputable shop and DO NOT 'over-bow' yourself with a high draw weight.

-The internet can be useful for info, but you'll often find conflicting advice.
+The internet can be useful for some information, but you'll often find conflicting advice.
 You will want to buy a bow that will last you for a few years, not a few months.

 Rule 2: Set a budget.
 Being sensible, a reasonable 1st bow can be bought for around £200 (perhaps a bit more for compound), however, depending on bow style you will need to budget for other items, as discussed below.
-Beware of beginner’s kits, which can be bought quite cheaply.
-Rough prices for a set of half decent equipment, which you can then upgrade over time:
+Beware of beginner’s kits, which can be bought quite cheaply, but where the quality of some parts might not be what you want.
+Rough prices for a set of half decent equipment, which you can then upgrade over time might be:

 Rule 3: Try before you buy.
-Compounds are generally fixed in draw weight and draw length, so don't usually offer quite the same levels of adjustment as a recurve.
-You may get 6-10lb adjustment in a more expensive compound bow and may be able to replace the limbs, but your first bow may have no adjustment.
+Compounds are generally, but not always, fixed in draw weight and draw length, so don't usually offer quite the same levels of adjustment as a barebow/recurve.
+You may get 6-10lb adjustment in a more expensive compound bow and or you should be able to replace the limbs to increase draw weight, but your first bow may have little or no adjustment.

 Longbows, Flatbows and Asiatic are also fixed!
-It may be advisable to stick with a barebow or recurve until your draw length and technique has settled a bit.
+It may be advisable to stick with a barebow/recurve until your draw length and technique has settled a bit.

-Recurves are perhaps the easiest to shoot (they have sights) and upgrade; buy a good riser and the limbs can be changed as required.
+Recurves (with sights) and Barebow are perhaps the easiest to shoot and upgrade; buy the best riser you like and can afford as the limbs can be changed as required, bear in mind most archers will never 'outshoot' a good quality Recurve or Barebow riser.

-Ideally go to a reputable shop and listen to the advice and get the bow set up properly for you and shoot it.
-Make sure you're comfortable with it.
+Ideally speak to coaches/experienced archers and go to a reputable shop, listen to the advice at the shop and get the bow set up properly for you and shoot it.
+Make sure you're comfortable with it, if something doesn't seem right ask more questions, or try a different bow, or even walk away and try a different shop - never feel you have to buy from the first shop you visit.

-And if it's a 2nd hand bow, take someone who knows about them with you.
+If it's a 2nd hand bow, try and take someone who knows about them with you.

 Rule 4: Repeated, because this so important!
-Don't be a hero with big draw weights.
-You might be able to draw the bow a few times, but think about whether you could do the same after 100, 200, or more, arrows.
+Do not be a hero with big draw weights and DO NOT 'over-bow' yourself.
+You might be able to draw the bow a few times, but think about whether you could do the same after 100, or more, arrows.

-Don't be afraid of lower draw weights, they allow you to develop good form without fighting the bow, or worse, injuring yourself.
+Don't be afraid of lower draw weights for your first bow/limbs, they allow you to develop good form without fighting the bow, or worse, injuring yourself.

 Rule 5: Enjoy yourself, shoot lots, and improve.